ndtatbristol/arim/docs/source/glossary.rst

         Component examined in order to detect defects.

     frame
-        Set of :term:`scanlines <scanline>` obtained at a given position of the probes.
+        Set of :term:`timetraces <timetrace>` obtained at a given position of the probes.
 An inspection is usually made of several frames.
 See also: :ref:`frame`.
 Examples:

         - A :term:`FMC` frame is a frame.
-        - A FMC frame where one scanline is missing is a frame but is not a FMC frame.
+        - A FMC frame where one timetrace is missing is a frame but is not a FMC frame.

     FMC
         Full Matrix Capture.